1995 Zapatista Crisis: Secret negotiations

-The San Andrés Accords
+San Andrés Accords

 On 16 February 1996, the Zapatista Army of National Liberation and Mexican government, signed the San Andrés Accords, which served as a peace accord and created constitutional change that guarantees the rights of the Indigenous peoples of Mexico.
 The accord was approved by the Commission on Concordance and Pacification COCOPA, a bicameral legislative commission formed in March 1995 by the Chamber of Deputies and the Senate, composed of representatives from all the political parties.

 On 27 July 1996, the EZLN organized the First Intercontinental Gathering for Humanity to fight neoliberalism, which was attended by delegates from 42 countries.

 Executive decision

-Time showed that the fight against a military solution to the conflict and the strategy to achieve a peaceful solution to the 1995 Zapatista Crisis was legal, and saved many lives in México.
-After a rocky start because of conflicting intelligence that caused the 1995 Zapatista Crisis President Ernesto Zedillo was heading to a Military solution, and when the intelligence issue was cleared, confirming that Subcomandante Marcos was no terrorist but a pacifist by nature, as well as all the other conclusions that Secretary of Interior Esteban Moctezuma also gave to the President Ernesto Zedillo with the purpose of trying to avoid a bloodbath of the Mexican indigenous people, as well to prevent other also terrible repercussions of an immoral and unnecessary tragic outcome.
+Time showed that the fight against a military solution to the conflict and the strategy to achieve a peaceful solution to the 1995 Zapatista Crisis was legal, and saved many lives in Mexico.
+After a rocky start because of conflicting intelligence that caused President Ernesto Zedillo was heading to a military solution, and when the intelligence issue was cleared, confirming that Subcomandante Marcos was no terrorist but a pacifist by nature, as well as all the other conclusions that Secretary of Interior Esteban Moctezuma also gave to Zedillo with the purpose of trying to avoid a bloodbath of the Mexican indigenous people, as well to prevent other also terrible repercussions of an immoral and unnecessary tragic outcome.

-President Ernesto Zedillo to avoid innocent blood-shedding, change the course of action doing the opposite of his February 9, 1995, television appearance.
-For that Zedillo endured heavy political criticism at the time, he demonstrated a humility of a Man of State, President Ernesto Zedillo did not accept Secretary of Interior Esteban Moctezuma resignation and ask him to restore Dialog conditions to achieve a peaceful solution to the 1995 Zapatista Crisis.
-On March 10, 1995, President Ernesto Zedillo and Secretary of Interior Esteban Moctezuma sign the Presidential Decree for the Dialog, the Reconciliation and a peace with dignity in Chiapas Law.
-The governing Law that warrants to have only one agenda in all of President Zedillo Administration, as well the Ejército Zapatista de Liberación Nacional to achieve an honorable peace and it is now a universal reference and example of respect to people honor and dignity.
+Zedillo, seeking to avoid innocent blood-shedding, change the course of action doing the opposite of his February 9, 1995, television appearance.
+For that Zedillo endured heavy political criticism at the time, he demonstrated a humility of a Man of State, Zedillo did not accept Moctezuma's resignation and ask him to restore Dialog conditions to achieve a peaceful solution to the 1995 Zapatista Crisis.
+On March 10, 1995, Zedillo] and Moctezuma sign the Presidential Decree for the Dialog, the Reconciliation and a peace with dignity in Chiapas Law.
+The governing Law that warrants to have only one agenda in all of the Zedillo administration, as well the Ejército Zapatista de Liberación Nacional to achieve an honorable peace and it is now a universal reference and example of respect to people honor and dignity.

-Release of the prisoners
+Release of prisoners

 On appeal, the Court dismisses the previous condemnatory Sentence for the alleged Zapatistas Javier Elorriaga Berdegué and Sebastian Etzin Gomez given on May 2, 1996, for the crime of terrorism, with 13 and 6 years of imprisonment respectively and they were released on June 6, 1996.
 The EZLN suspends their troops Alert Status.